willjgit/Drvier/README.md

 - User Mode App

 # Note
-- Yes you still need an User Mode App because Driver will do the memory things and User Mode App will od the rest.
+- Yes you still need an User Mode App because Driver will do the memory things and User Mode App will do the rest.